On a Relation Between the Integral Image Algorithm and Calculus: Defining the Coefficients By Classifying Corners

-\begin{rem} In terms of example \ref{function_derivative_incoherent}, it is easy to validate that applying a one-sided right detachment to the function $f_{k}$ at zero equals:
+In terms of example \ref{function_derivative_incoherent}, it is verifiable that applying one-sided right detachment to the function $f_{k}$ at zero equals:

 independently of the parameter $k$.
-Thus, the detachment is capable of supplying information regarding the local monotony behavior of the function near a point, even in cases where the derivative vanishes (in terms of example \ref{function_derivative_incoherent}, this could be the case at cusps, where $k\in\left(0,1\right)$, or at extrema points, where $k>1$).
-An extended discussion is held at figure \ref{fig:derivative_vs_detachment} and at the appendix. \end{rem}
+Thus, the detachment is capable of supplying an information regarding the local monotony behavior of the function near a point also in cases where the derivative vanishes. \begin{rem} While the detachment may seem as a withered derivative at first glance, this is not always the case, as shown at part 2 in \cite{applying_semi_discrete}.
+Besides the theoretical advantage that we discuss here (as we saw, the detachment can be thought of as an extension to the sign of the derivative), the detachment may also be slightly more lightweight than the derivative's sign in terms of computerized numerical approximation. \end{rem}